Making Tax Digital jargon buster

 Time of supply or tax point

-For VAT purposes, the tax point (or 'time of supply') for a transaction is the day the transaction occurs.
+For VAT purposes, the tax point (or 'time of supply') for a transaction is the date when the transaction occurs and VAT becomes due.

 VAT account

-A VAT account is a record businesses must keep of the VAT they charge and VAT they pay on purchases.
+A VAT account is a record businesses must keep of the VAT they charge on sales and the VAT they pay on purchases.
 The figures in a VAT account are used to complete VAT returns.

 VAT Cash Accounting Scheme

 This is a scheme by HMRC which means businesses only have to pay VAT when a customer pays them.
-This can be beneficial for businesses in terms of cash flow, as they don’t have to pay VAT until customers pay them.
+This can be beneficial for your cash flow, as you don't have to pay VAT until customers pay you.

-To join the scheme, a businesses’ VAT taxable turnover must be £1.35 million or less.
+To join the scheme, your VAT taxable turnover must be £1.35 million or less.
 More information on the cash accounting scheme can be found here.

 VAT threshold

 The VAT threshold is £90,000, as of 1 April 2024.
 This means you must register for VAT if your VAT taxable turnover goes over £90,000.
-You do not need to register for VAT if you earn less than the £90,000 threshold but if you do choose to register, you will need to comply with Making Tax Digital for VAT rules.
+You don't need to register for VAT if you earn less than the £90,000 threshold, but if you do choose to register, you will need to comply with Making Tax Digital for VAT rules.

 VAT retail schemes